-IBM, the IBM logo, ibm.com, Telelogic, and Telelogic System Architect are trademarks or registered trademarks of International Business Machines Corporation in the United States, other countries, or both.
-These and other IBM trademarked terms are marked on their first occurrence in this information with the appropriate symbol (® or TM), indicating US registered or common law trademarks owned by IBM at the time this information was published.
-Such trademarks may also be registered or common law trademarks in other countries.
-A current list of IBM trademarks is available on the Web at www.ibm.com/legal/copytrade.html.
+IBM, the IBM logo, and ibm.com are trademarks or registered trademarks of International Business Machines Corp., registered in many jurisdictions worldwide.
+Other product and service names might be trademarks of IBM or other companies.
+A current list of IBM trademarks is available on the Web at "Copyright and trademark information" at www.ibm.com/legal/copytrade.html